interconn-isp/bollettino/README.md

 # Bollettino

 Bollettino is a tool for generating Italian postal payment slips.

-It uses RMagick to produce a PNG of a pre-compiled slip.
+It uses MiniMagick to produce a pre-compiled slip in the PNG format.

+It is the successor to [Postino](https://github.com/interconn-isp/postino), which used the now abandoned [prawn-templates](https://github.com/prawnpdf/prawn-templates).

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'bollettino'